weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

 ```

 :::note
-Using these features requires more resources, as the additional inverted indices must be created and maintained for the lifetime of the collection.
+Using these features requires more resources.
+The additional inverted indices must be created and maintained for the lifetime of the collection.
 :::

 ### invertedIndexConfig > bm25